 HH-703 | BLS for Healthcare Providers

-You need to allow 30 days to complete all the necessary paperwork for this course.
+Please allow 30 days to complete all the necessary paperwork, medical physical, vaccine, background check, and fingerprinting required for this course.

 This 90-hour lecture, laboratory, and the clinical program prepares the student to care for residents in long term care, sub-acute rehabilitation facilities, and some hospitals.
 This course is approved by the NJ Department of Health and Senior Services (DHSS) and complies with regulations and standards of the Nurse Aide Training and Competency Evaluation Program (NATCEP).
 The program requires 50 hours of lecture/laboratory and 40 hours of clinical rotation in a long term care facility (Clinical Rotations will start in the facility at 7:30 am).
 After successful completion of this course, the student is eligible to take the NJ Certified Nursing Assistant Examinations (skills test and computer written examination).
 Tuition includes textbooks, uniform vouchers, and all certification/testing fees.